MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 # Interactive Azure CLI 2.0

 You can use Azure CLI 2.0 in interactive mode by running the `az interactive` command.
-That places you in an interactive shell where your commands are auto-compelted and you have access to descriptions of commands and their paramaters and command examples.
+That places you in an interactive shell where your commands are auto-completed and you have access to descriptions of commands and their parameters and command examples.

-![interacive mode][interactive mode]
+![interactive mode][interactive mode]

 If you're not already logged in to your account, use the `login` command to do that.

 ## Configure

 Interactive mode optionally displays command descriptions, parameter descriptions, and command examples.
-You can turn each of these on or off using `F1`.
+You can turn descriptions and examples on or off using `F1`.

 ![descriptions and examples][descriptions and examples]